Engee documentation

 The workflow looks like this:

-1. Setting initial data (manually or by uploading files);
+1. Setting the source data (manually or by uploading files);

-2. Modelling the network taking into account generation, load and transformation;
+2. Network modeling taking into account generation, load and transformation;

-3. Run the calculation to obtain parameters for voltages, currents and powers;
+3. Starting the calculation to obtain the parameters of voltages, currents and capacities;

-4. Analyse the results and save them for future usage.
+4. Analyze the results and save them for future reference.

-The application uses a U-shaped substitution diagram to model branches, supports PV and PQ generation models, and various load assignment options.
+The application uses a U-shaped substitution scheme for branch modeling, supports PV and PQ generation models, as well as various load setting options.

 image4

-For more information about working with the application, see the article Calculation of power grid modes.
+Read more about working with the app in the article Calculation of power grid modes.

 u update Icons for interface windows

-We have added a corresponding icon to each header of an interface module.
-This way they look much more beautiful and neat, and it became much easier to orientate in the modules.
+A corresponding icon has been added to each interface module header.
+So they look much more beautiful and neat, and it has become much easier to navigate the modules.

 image3

-Implemented the ability to open multiple terminal tabs at once to make it easier for you to perform various technical tasks in parallel.
-While the command line is busy computing in Julia, you can run any commands in bash, for example, work with Git.
+We have implemented the ability to open several terminal tabs at once to make it easier for you to perform various technical tasks in parallel.
+While the command line is busy with calculations in Julia, you can run any commands in bash, for example, to work with Git.

-The terminal supports redirection of output streams and piping - these are standard unix features that allow you to work with it fully (e.g., to quickly look at the contents of a file, sort, etc.).
-Terminal also allows you to run any console utilities (like top or vim) without blocking the main command line.
+The terminal supports redirection of output streams and pipes – these are standard Unix features that allow you to fully work with it (for example, quickly look at the contents of a file, sort, etc.).
+The terminal also allows you to run any console utilities (such as top or vim) and not block the operation of the main command line.

 Moreover, now you can open a new terminal in parallel with Julia and run Python or even MATLAB there!
-How cool is that?
+Well, that’s cool!

 image7